GeolocationInvestigation TechniquesOSINT Methodology

 Geolocation Intelligence (GEOINT) is the systematic extraction and triangulation of location data from passive sources.

-1. EXIF Metadata: The Photo's Hidden Confession
+1. EXIF Metadata: The Photo's Hidden Clue

 Every image captured on a smartphone embeds EXIF (Exchangeable Image File Format) metadata.
 This includes: